 C. Applicants that are commissioned officers are required to submit all collegiate academic transcripts and should demonstrate scholastic achievement.
 Enlisted applicants are encouraged to submit collegiate transcripts, but not required.

-D. Applicants must attest in their application to having a minimum of two years of retainability (remaining service) in the Air Force.
+D. Applicants must attest in their application to having a minimum of two years of retainability (remaining service) in the Air Force or Space Force.

 E. Applicants who have reached 16 years' total active federal military service will be reviewed on a case-by-case basis.